ryubidragonfire/pedestrian-extraction/README.md

   - https://gist.github.com/psycharo/7e6422a491d93e1e3219/
     - Convert Caltech Pedestrains Dataset into list of images.

-## TO DO:
+## Download data
-- donwload to DSVM
+- use [this](https://github.com/jainanshul/caltech-pedestrian-dataset-extractor/blob/master/download.sh) to download to `./data`, and extract.

-- extract
+## Convert
-- try out 'python utility'
+- use [this](https://github.com/hizhangp/caltech-pedestrian-converter/blob/master/converter.py) to convert Caltech dataset to individual images with annotations of bounding box.